Julexar/Item-Store/SECURITY.md

 ## Reporting a Vulnerability

 If you find a vulnerability or an issue with the code, please tell us in the Issues Tab.
+Errors found on unsupported Versions will not be fixed has they have most likely already been fixed.